How to Ace Campus Romance 101: 5 College Dating Tips to Know

 “I love when a guy is passionate about something and wants to share that passion with you.
 The more open a guy is, the better.
 I’ve been known to get sucked into mind games, so it’s refreshing when a guy is just honest with how he feels.
 And again, guys that have true passions and find ways to talk about them always capture my attention.
 I feel like some guys are too afraid to show that they care about things other than sports and beer (cliche but true).
 But that being said, don’t forget to be interested in what I have to say too, a good repartee is essential.” – Katie

-So there you have it – a complete study guide to Campus Romance 101, complete with cited sources and hot college dating tips for excelling far past your peers.
+A complete study guide to Campus Romance 101, complete with cited sources and hot college dating tips for excelling far past your peers.

 The good news is, this advice isn’t the kind of thing that you’ll toss out with your textbooks and notes come graduation day.
 These college dating tips are laying the foundation for you to absolutely knock the socks off of the women you meet in “the real world.”